foreignfilm/hex2uicolor/README.md

 [pic 5]

-Save the workflow and give it a name of you liking.
+Save the workflow and give it a name of your liking.
 Done.

 ## Usage

 Once the service is properly installed, the contextual menu of any selected text will contain the `HEX to UIColor` option.
 Click it.
-Given that the text is proper HEX colour value (hex2uicolor currently supports `#RRGGBB` and `RRGGBB` formats only), it will get replaced with a nice and clean UIColor declaration.
+Given that the text is a proper HEX colour value (*hex2uicolor* currently supports `#RRGGBB` and `RRGGBB` formats only), it will get replaced with a nice and clean UIColor declaration.

 ## License